Abstract & Non-Verbal Reasoning Practice: Skills Guide for Selective Exams (2026)

 Simulate Exam Conditions

 Once foundational skills are established, shift to timed practice under exam conditions.
-Students need to practise:
+Your child needs to practise:

 - The 60-second-per-question pace of the NSW Selective test